sywac/sywac-website/source/docs/type-properties.md

 <a name="desc">
 ## desc / description

-The `desc` (or `description`) property controls the text displayed immediately the right of the option or argument in the generated help text.
+The `desc` (or `description`) property controls the text displayed immediately to the right of the option or argument in the generated help text.

 If not specified, the description will be blank.